 - In a medium bowl, whisk together the cold water and the egg.

-- Let rise until the rolls puff and feel light to touch — 30-45 minutes roughly.
+- Let rise until the rolls puff and feel light to touch — 30 to 45 minutes roughly.
 Preheat the oven to 425ºF.

 - Brush rolls with egg wash.
-Bake 15 to 20 minutes or until golden all around.
-Transfer rolls to wire rack to cool completely.
+Bake 18 to 20 minutes or until golden all around.

 - Category: Bread